Business

 Self-Sabotage: Individuals may unconsciously undermine their efforts to prevent reaching success.

-Fear of Change: Success often brings change, and some fear the unknown consequences that success might bring.
+Fear of Change: Success often brings change, and some fear the unknown consequences it might entail.

 Imposter Syndrome: Feeling unworthy of success and fearing exposure as a fraud, even when accomplishments are legitimate.